NPTindia/Kanshi/README.md

  </div>

 </div>
 In Boltzmann machine, each un-directed edge represents dependency.
-In this example there are 3 hidden units and 4 visible units.
+Above example there are 3 hidden units and 4 visible units.
 This is not a restricted Boltzmann machine.
-Effort is made in this course to use  Restricted   Boltzmann machine to solve Security problems in IP  Network [Ref 5]  \  .
+But, effort is made  to use  Restricted   Boltzmann machine to solve Security problems in IP  Network [Ref 5].
   </div>